Stop Repossession London

-At the Hearing you, the lender’s solicitor and the judge will meet.
+At the Hearing, you, the lender’s solicitor and the judge will meet.
 You and the lender will present their case.
 There are four outcomes.
-If you have agreed the sale on your home or repaid the arrears you can apply to “Strike it Out” – basically have the claim thrown out of court.
+If you have agreed on the sale on your home or repaid the arrears you can apply to “Strike it Out” – basically have the claim thrown out of court.

-If you are considering selling your home, then you can apply for an Adjournment and sell your home in the four week process.
+If you are considering selling your home, then you can apply for an Adjournment and sell your home in the four-week process.

 The next two outcomes are repossessions.
 The first is a Suspended Repossession Order, which is an agreement to repay the debt within an agreed time.
 You must meet the terms or lose your home.
 The final and worst outcome is the Repossession Order which entitles the lender to take your house.

 Between 28-56 days later you must be out of your home or the bank can ask for bailiffs to come to evict you.
 The bank will sell the property at auction and you will have to pay any monies owed after the home is sold at auction – houses and flats rarely meet their market value in such auctions.
 It can also take the bank an unspecified amount of time to market the property and you are not in control of this process and have no way of knowing when you will receive any funds from this process.